andrewjarkwahwong/dft-electrocatalysis-Janik/CO_Adsorption_EDL_JACS_2024/README_CO_Ads.md

 2. Potential-independent raw adsorption energies of CO*
 3. Compartmentalization of each EDL effect term across different models
 4. Sensitivity of free energy change w.r.t potential for a range of EDL properties
-5. Main text figure: Potential-dependent CO* adsorption acorss different EDL and adsorption path models
+5. Main text figure: Potential-dependent CO* adsorption across different EDL and adsorption path models

 Examples and a few notes are shown below for each figure.